 - Interview with members of the appropriate committee.

-- Be enrolled in an optometry school or college accredited by the Accreditation Council on Optometric Education.
+- Be a graduate of or be currently enrolled in an optometry school or college accredited by the Accreditation Council on Optometric Education.

 Note: Candidates who are non-U.S. citizens and enrolled in a U.S. Optometry school will require an Optional Practice Training (OPT) VISA under their F1 Student VISA, which is 12 months (52-weeks) in duration.
 At this time, the institution is not actively pursuing residency candidates who currently have or are only eligible for the H1B VISA.
 We acknowledge the limitations that this may cause for otherwise well qualified applicants, and we are dedicated to evaluating all viable options for the future.
 Prospective Residents on a F1 visa must apply for an OPT visa 90 days prior to completion of studies.
 Candidates should contact the Designated School Official (DSO) at their current institution to begin the process.
 All persons appointed to the staff of Salus University/Pennsylvania College of Optometry are required to provide, on the first day of work, written documentation that they have authorization to work in the United States.

 All candidates must be licensed or license-eligible in the Commonwealth of Pennsylvania prior to beginning the program on July 1.

 Additional Information can be obtained by writing or calling:

 Bhawan Minhas, OD, FAAO

 Philadelphia, PA 19141